DataMonkeyOverlord/DataMonkeyOverlord.github.io/projects.md

 # 🚀 Featured Projects

+### **[Global Hunger Visualization Project - Power BI]**
+*Technologies Used: [Power BI,MySQL Workbench,Python]*
+This project’s goal was to learn about global hunger data (starvation, malnutrition levels and their relationship to a nations income and crop production) and its impact around the world while simultaneously learning about Azure Cloud resources, ETL processes, as well as, learn and implement the fundamental functions of data visualization leveraging Power Bi.

 ### **[PCM - Standards Pricing]**
 *Technologies Used: [Technology Stack]*
 Developed Pricing Classification Model to identify contracting anomalies and pricing risks across 80% of parts within supply chain.